merryHunter/house-price-prediction-service/README.md

 `python .\train.py '..\data\Real estate.csv' `

-Output of model training will be a joblib model artifact (scikit-learn pipeline object) in folder `ml/models/house_price_<timestamp>.joblib`
+Output of model training will be a joblib model artifact (scikit-learn pipeline object) in folder `ml/models/house_price_<timestamp>.joblib`.

+Feature engineering is extremely basic only to show re-use of feature transformation during training and inference stages.
+Potentially, pairwise features, distance to closest city, more boolean flags can be computed.

 ## Running tests